“Buddhist’s Delight” (Chinese-Style Vegetable Stew)

 - 3 teaspoons arrowroot or organic cornstarch

-- 3 tablespoons reduced-sodium soy sauce, or to taste
+- 2 tablespoons reduced-sodium soy sauce, or more, to taste

 - Freshly ground pepper to taste

-Cook the noodles according to package directions until al dente, then drain and cut into shorter lengths.
+- Cook the noodles according to package directions, then drain and cut into shorter lengths.
 Set aside until needed.

 Note: Use frozen organic cut or whole baby green beans, unthawed, if fresh are unavailable.